emelhu/SendEmail2SelectedGroup/README.md

 # SendEmail2SelectedGroup
-First version only hungarian and hard coded information
+First version's language is only hungarian and it contains hard coded information.

 (c) eMeL / www.emel.hu